 Foreign exchange risk is the risk that the value of future cash flows of a financial instrument will fluctuate due to changes in foreign exchange rates and arises from financial instruments denominated in foreign currency.

-All of the Fund's transactions and balances are in USD, therefore the Fund is exposure to foreign exchange risk is insignificant.
+All the Fund's transactions and balances are in Saudi Riyals and therefore the Fund is not exposed to foreign exchange risk.